who we've worked with

 We're small, we're passionate and we're totally focused on client outcomes.

 SD Strategies began working with businesses on human rights management in 2001, aligning corporate strategies with ILO, IFC and World Bank guidelines.
-For the past 14 years, our international audits have included social impact audits against global and industry-specific human rights benchmarks and investor expectations.
-More recently we have been working closely with businesses to review and audit supply chains against human trafficking and modern slavery risks.
+For the past 18 years, our international audits have included social impact audits against global and industry-specific human rights benchmarks and investor expectations.
+More recently we have been working closely with businesses to review and audit supply chains for human trafficking and modern slavery risks.

 Strategy and systems

-Through the OEH Sustainability Advantage Program, we worked with Blackmores Procurement and Sustainability staff to undertake a gap analysis of company policies and procedures against the requirements of the proposed Australian Modern Slavery Act.
+Through the OEH Sustainability Advantage Program, we worked with Blackmores Procurement and Sustainability staff to undertake a gap analysis of company policies and procedures against the requirements of the Australian Modern Slavery Act.
 We worked with staff to develop an action plan to address the gaps, assign responsibilities and align modern slavery and human rights processes with core company policies.

 Strategy and systems